schraderL/CobscuriorGenome/annotation/repeatAnnotation/RaphaelRepeat/RepeatMasking2.md

 - Use ListHeader.csv as input for the second part of TEclassClass -> output is ListHeader1.csv
 - Extract Headers of the original sequence file (here out.fa) and sort AddUnCl according to it manually (TEclass resorts these sequences and they have to be in the previous order for the next step to work)
 - Make two adjustments to the header lines before proceeding:
-	- Delete the '|TEclass' string in all headers of AddUnCl
+	- Delete the `|TEclass` string in all headers of `AddUnCl`
-	- Replace 'Unknown/Unknown' with 'Unknown'
+	- Replace `Unknown/Unknown` with `Unknown`
 - Use the now sorted AddUnCl as input for the third part of TEclassClass -> Output is ListHeader2.csv
-- Add the ListHeader2.csv headers according to the position of their sequences in out.fa to the RepeatScout headers.
+- Add the `ListHeader2.csv` headers according to the position of their sequences in out.fa to the RepeatScout headers.
 Since the latter are alphabetically sorted according to species name, there should be a single block between the sequences of two of those species in which the Unknown sequences of non-RepeatScout sequences can be found.
 The structure of the combined header out-file needs to be the same as that of the original out.fa-file.
 Name the resulting tab-delimited outfile SeqNames
-- Run UnknownToHeader.py against out.fa, which will replace its header names with the ones from SeqNames
+- Run `UnknownToHeader.py` against out.fa, which will replace its header names with the ones from SeqNames

 ```bash
 python UnknownToHeader.py -i out2.fa -r SeqNames -o FinalUnknownSeq
 ```

 -> Add the FinalUnknownSeq-file to FinalCustomLibrary (position irrelevant).

+# RepeatMasker
-## Complete Genome Annotation with concenated RepeatMaskerLib.fasta (RML.lib + REPET-Annotationen + ArTEdb)
+Complete Genome Annotation with concatenated RepeatMaskerLib.fasta (RML.lib + REPET-Annotationen + ArTEdb)
 ```bash
 cd ~/Master/RepeatMasker/RepeatMasker
 perl RepeatMasker -s -gff -a -excln -cutoff 250 -nolow -lib /home/r/r_stef04/Master/Library/CustomArTElib.fasta -pa 1 $species
 ```
+# Onecodetofindthemall

-#### Further Filtering through Onecodetofindthemall:
+Further Filtering through Onecodetofindthemall:

 ```bash
 mkdir $genomebase/$1/OneCode$1